 - the Governing Body will give priority to an application where evidence is provided at the time of application of an exceptional social, medical, pastoral or other need of the child which can only be met at this school.
 Compelling, written, professional evidence from a doctor, social worker or priest must be supplied.
-A panel of Governors will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule; the evidence must relate specifically to St Joseph's and will clearly demonstrate why it is the only school which can meet the child's needs: - next, for categories 5-10, the attendance of a sibling at the school at the time of enrolment will increase priority of application within the category.
+A panel of Governors will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule; the evidence must relate specifically to St Joseph's and will clearly demonstrate why it is the only school which can meet the child's needs; - in all categories, the attendance of a sibling at the school at the time of enrolment will increase priority of application within the category; - next, for categories 3-11, children of staff at the school (as defined in the conditions stipulated in Category 3) will be given priority within the category.